Ronnie Oswald – Owner, Head Coach and Personal Trainer

 Fitness Inspiration: Sean has been committed to fitness ever since he was bullied one sunny afternoon while walking home from grade school; he was determined to never allow that to happen again.
 As a collegiate athlete, the desire to remain competitive and produce favorable results was the motivation to be fit.
 As a paratrooper and now as a firefighter, the motivation to be fit is survival, not only his own, but that of his crew; the main goal being to make it home at the end of each and every shift.

 Sean has been exposed to a variety of fitness regimens throughout his athletic, military and firefighting careers.
 He was introduced to Crossfit while attending the firefighting academy for the Lenexa Fire Department and never looked back.
 Sean loves CrossFit not only because of the obvious health and fitness benefits, but because of its competitive nature.
-Sean became a CrossFit Level I certificate holder in April of 2012.
+Sean became a CrossFit Level I certificate holder in April of 2012 and CrossFit Weightlifting in 2014.
 He has also been a National Strength and Conditioning Association Certified Personal Trainer for several years.

 Big Scene’s inspiration is rooted in his faith.
 He believes that anyone who has been blessed with a healthy mind and body should always strive toward perfecting these gifts through hard work and perseverance.
 Sean hopes that through his coaching, he will not only be able to inspire others, but to help them make their fitness goals become reality.
 There is nothing more gratifying, from a coaching perspective, than to witness someone accomplish what they had set out to do; or to even achieve a task they had previously thought to be impossible.